Acuant/AndroidSDKV11/README.md

 ### Capture MRZ data using AcuantCamera ###

-1. Initialize the MRZ camera by adding MrzCameraInitializer() to the list of initializers in AcuantInitializer.initialize.
+**Note:**   To use the MRZ features, your credentials must be enabled to use Ozone.

+- **Initialization**

+	Must have included MrzCameraInitializer() in initialization (See **Initializing the SDK**).
 Important note, by this point the user has to have granted external storage permissions since this initializer is saving OCRB information to the phone.
 The MRZ camera will not function without this initialization.

+- **Capturing the MRZ data**

+Capturing the MRZ data using AcuantCamera is similar to document capture.

-2. From here on it works very similarly to document capture, Start camera activity:
+1. Start camera activity:

 		val cameraIntent = Intent(
 			this@MainActivity,